 Here are four types of imagery to keep in mind (though you may not need all of them!):

 If you’re a service-based business or blogger, there’s a good chance you’ll need a professional headshot and photos that demonstrate your work (e.g. food you’ve made if you’re a caterer, rooms you’ve renovated if you’re a contractor).
-Make a shot list and either schedule a day for a photo shoot, or see if you can dig up the visuals you need from past projects, editing them if necessary.

 If you’re an ecommerce site, good product photography is a must.
 Decide if you’re going to hire a photographer, use vendor-provided or digitally produced images, or figure out how to take photos on your own (here’s an excellent guide to shooting them on your phone).
 You can also find inspirational lifestyle shots to show visitors what your brand is about.